 Without optimizing for speed, a list of 10,000 addresses can be completed in about 30 seconds.
 With optimizing for speed, we have achieved a sustained 70,000 lookups per second.
 That means a small list of 20 million addresses would only take about 5 minutes.
 Learn more about why you should use SmartyStreets.

 Imagine you're a little kid in your parents' house, and you just finished baking cookies as a family.
 You reach for five cookies, but mom says you can't eat that many or you'll have a tummy ache.
 She gives you two, then says you can have more tomorrow.
 Limiting consumption or usage like this is called "throttling."

 A company may cap off your individual requests with a limit per second or per day, or anything in between.
-Just like you can't eat all of the cookies in one sitting (challenge accepted!), your provider may not allow you to have all your geocodes processed at once.
-Take the Google Maps API as an example: they cap off daily usage at 2,500 requests, and will halt any progress beyond 5 requests per second for their free-to-use model.
-Another good comparison is having an oven in the kitchen, but being forced to use a toaster oven instead.
+Just like you can't eat all the cookies in one sitting (challenge accepted!), your geocoding software may not allow you to have all your geocodes processed at once.
+Take the Google Maps API as an example: they halt any progress beyond 50 requests per second calculated as the sum of client-side and server-side queries.
+If you wanted to geocode 30 million (we have users submitting over 20 billion addresses monthly) it would take more than a hot minute to get your geocodes if you relied on Google.
+By contrast, SmartyStreets offers processing speeds of over 50 million records per hour.
+Using a company that throttles your processing speed is like having an oven in the kitchen, but being forced to use a toaster oven instead.

 To sum up, how fast you get your geocodes can be impacted by:

-- The presence or lack of a static list (buying the dough vs. making it)
+- The presence or lack of a static geocodes list (buying the dough vs. making it)